sascha-andres/tardeploy/README.md

 # tardeploy

-A tool to deploy web sites using a tarball to directories.
+A tool to automate deployment of web applications onto a web server